jiachen1119/gr-jammingSource/README.md

 The block is used to produce some kind of GNSS jamming source to test GNSS software receiver.

-Based on the Gnuradio manual and ready-made C++ code by my fellow graduate brother Teng Hua, I have improved this block.
+Based on the Gnuradio manual and ready-made C++ code by my fellow graduate brother Teng Hua, this block had been improved.

 The block is for experimentation and belongs to **Southeast University** from Nanjing only.